Ensiss/LoadBox/README.md

     aliveProba: 0.5, // Chance that each cell will spawn alive
     warp: true, // If the borders are connected
     mapWidth: 20, // Number of horizontal cells
-    mapHeight: 20 // Number of vertical cells
+    mapHeight: 20, // Number of vertical cells
+    cellColor: "#000000", // Color of an alive cell
+    deadColor: "#FFFFFF", // Color of a dead cell
+    gridColor: "#000000", // Color of the grid.
+The grid is not drawn if this is not defined
     patterns: [ // Array of patterns used to create a scene ["glider",
     " o",